 In FY22 and FY23, partner universities are required to notify DC Futures students enrolled with the university partner of the availability of emergency funds, the process for requesting funds, and any required documentation.
 Universities may receive up to the following amounts, by fiscal year.

-Questions regarding the MOUs should be directed to Alexis Miller via email at [email protected].
+Questions regarding the MOUs should be directed to Christina Beal via email at [email protected].